 How to lesson plan for homeschool in a single sitting

 Let’s say Halimah has 2 kids.
-She decides to plan her daughter’s year 3 (7-8 years old) homeschool year.
+She decides to plan her daughter’s Year 3 homeschool year.
 She plans out one subject at a time.

 Starting with maths, she takes all of her daughters maths curriculum books for the year.
 She has two maths books in total.